SocketDotTech/socket-plugs/README.md

 Follow the prompts to create a new project.
 This will create a new project in `scripts/constants/projectConstants/supertoken/projectname_<mainnet/testnet>.ts` or `scripts/constants/projectConstants/superbridge/projectname_<mainnet/testnet>.ts`.

-**Note:** Custom setups are possible on superbridge, where multiple tokens on vault chain are mapped to the same token on app chain.
-For these check out the **Project Constants Help Guide** section and reach out to team for more info.
+**Note:** SuperBridge allows custom setups where multiple tokens on the vault chain can be mapped to a single token on the app chain.
+For more information, refer to the **Project Constants Help Guide** section and contact the team for assistance.

 **Note:** this scripts updates your .env to add relevant env variables.
 If you have anything sensitive/important in .env file, please take a backup first.